mirzaakhena/gogen/README.md

 Outport is implemented by Gateway
 ```

 *Inport* is an interface that has only one method (named `Execute`) that will be called by *Controller*.
-The method in a interface define all the required (request and response) parameter to run the specific usecase. *Inport* will implemented by *Interactor*.
+The method in an interface define all the required (request and response) parameter to run the specific usecase. *Inport* will implemented by *Interactor*.
 Request and response struct is allowed to share to *Outport* under the same usecase, but must not shared to other *Inport* or *Outport* usecase.

 *Interactor* is the place that you can define your logic flow.
 When an usecase logic need a data, it will ask the *Outport* to provide it. *Interactor* also use *Outport* to send data, store data or do some action to other service. *Interactor* only have one *Outport* field.
 We must not adding new *Outport* field to *Interactor* to keep a simplicity and consistency.